o11a-audits/o11a-backend/README.md

  - Project Implementation, Contracts, Blocks, Statements:
    1. Functional Purpose (what purpose it serves within the context of the application)
    2. Functional Requirements (what it has to do and not to do to fulfill the functional purpose)
+   3. Functional Dependencies (what it depends on to fulfill the functional purpose)
  - Expressions and Values:
    1. Functional Semantics (what it represents within the context of the application)